Gemba/skyscraper/docs/CONFIGINI.md

 manuals to the appropriate folder during gamelist creation.
 For other EmulationStation forks which support PDF manual display, see also option [gameListVariants](CONFIGINI.md#gamelistvariants).
+You may want to review and [adjust the cache priorities](CACHE.md#resource-and-scraping-module-priorities) for the fanart selection when data from several scraping modules is present in your cache.

 Default value: false
 Allowed in sections: `[main]`, `[<PLATFORM>]`